-At Lake of the Woods Dental Health Centre in Kenora, our dentist Dr. Mike Christensen offers root canal therapy and treatment for patients with severely damaged teeth.
+At Lake of the Woods Dental Health Centre in Kenora, our dentist offers root canal therapy and treatment for patients with severely damaged teeth.

-A root canal works to help remove decay from within the tooth root and replacing it with dental filling material.
+A root canal works to help remove decay from within the tooth root and replace it with a dental filling material.

 Restoring the tooth root can help prevent tooth extraction and subsequent damage as a result, including shifting of the remaining teeth or osseointegration (damage to the jaw).